 The following is an excerpt from my book, Absolute Beginner’s Guide to Building Robots (Que, 2004).
-I thought it might provide some helpful words of wisdom to those who are involved in our Make: Robot Build (and anybody else considering designing and building a robot).
-The illustrations here, a series of hero-engineer trading cards, were done by MAKE’s very own Editor-in-Chief Mark Fraunfelder and are peppered throughout the book. — Gareth
+I thought it might provide some helpful words of wisdom to anyone considering designing and building a robot.
+The illustrations here, a series of hero-engineer trading cards, were done by Make:’s very own Mark Fraunfelder and are peppered throughout the book. — Gareth

 Rules for Roboticists